Age Range Of Toddlers | Growth, Milestones, Care

 Are there variations in the age range of toddlers among children?

 Yes, while 1 to 3 years is the widely accepted age range for toddlers, individual differences are common.
-Some children may begin walking earlier or later than this range, but overall developmental patterns remain consistent during this phase.
+Some children may begin walking, talking, or mastering certain skills earlier or later than others, but overall developmental patterns remain broadly consistent during this phase.

 What cognitive changes occur during the toddler age range?